mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Lists details of all portfolios for which sharing was accepted by this account.
+    Lists all portfolios for which sharing was accepted by this account.